 Ashwell Museum 5.5 miles This village museum illustrates village life as it was.

-Barrington 6.0 miles Visit the village.
+Barrington 6.0 miles Visit the village, which has interesting buildings.

 Willers Mill Wildlife Park 5.1 miles Lots of animals to see from big cats to goats.